Nishantgoyal/docker_learning/udemy/docker-mastery/05.Container_Lifetime_And_Persistent_Data/index.md

   - e.g., docker container run -v mongo-data:/var/db mongo
 - To use custom drivers and labels, we can use the `docker volume create` command to create a volume before using it in `docker container run`

+## Bind Mounts

+- Maps a host file or directory to a container file or directory
+- Basically just two locations pointing to the same file(s)
+- This also skips UFS, and host files overwrite any in container
+- Can't use in Dockerfile, and must be specified at `container run`